It is common ground that the better insulated your loft, the more economical your heating is.

 With rising energy prices, property owners are well aware of the benefits of insulating their homes, and if eco alternatives such as this can be found at a fraction of the cost, what better way to insulate your home.

-Just how many sails are thrown into landfill in any one year is a statistic we are trying to calculate, but we have already rescued hundreds of sails from landfill, and will be expanding our sail recycling programme throughout the country.
+Just how many sails are thrown into landfills in any one year is a statistic we are trying to calculate, but we have already rescued hundreds of sails from landfills and will be expanding our sail recycling programme throughout the country.

-We think it’s a great idea at Green Abode and love Wightsail’s innovation.
+We think it’s a great idea at Green Abode and love Wightsail from the Isle of Wight’s innovation.
 I’m sure you’ll agree that their products look beautiful, and just the job for summer days out on the beach.